EntityGraphQL/EntityGraphQL/README.md

 This sets up 1 end point:
 - `POST` at `/api/query` where the body of the post is a GraphQL query
+- You can authorize that route how you would any ASP.NET route.
+See Authorization below for details on having parts of the schema requiring Authorization/Claims

 ## 3. Build awesome applications